nvanheyst/onav_sdk_noetic_examples/README.md

 # patrol_robot

-This is patrol POC for the Clearpath Robotics Husky Observer and not intended for commercial deployment.
+This is patrol POC for the Clearpath Robotics Husky Observer.
+This is not intended for commercial deployment and is just an example, but could serve as a template for additional development.

 Here is an outline of the features of the program:
 - cycle between specificied POIs